-The distinction between the effect of leaving versus the effect of competing is supported by the fact that a seller can leave a business without competing with it, such as by death, retirement, or relocation to another market.
+The distinction between the effect of the seller's leaving versus the effect of competing is supported by the fact that a seller can leave a business without competing with it, such as by death, retirement, or relocation to another market.
 A buyer will pay more for the business when the seller has died, retires, or moves to a different market, than the buyer will pay if the seller is expected to compete with the business after the sale.
 Also, securing a covenant not to compete does not protect the business from losses resulting from the seller simply leaving the business.
 Any ties to the business that are based on the seller's personal relationships are at risk of loss just because the seller leaves, even if he or she does not compete.

 If the seller competes with the business after the sale, then suppliers and customers and sources of future business may not just drift away to other businesses-they may actually follow the seller to his/her new business.
 This loss due to competition can be avoided by paying the seller for a covenant not to compete-in states where such covenants are enforceable.
-The value of the covenant not to compete can be measured by the projected loss in profits attributable to the seller's competing with the business.
+The value of the covenant not to compete can be measured by the projected loss in profits attributable to the seller's competing with the business, which by the way equates to the price the business will pay for a noncompete agreement.
+This equality causes some valuators to say that market data on the cost of covenants not to compete reflects this loss of profits expected from the seller's competition in a particular company being valued.
+This equality is warped by the difference in treatment between the purchase price for stock and the price paid for a non-compete agreement.
+This equality is further warped by the seller's tax incentive to translate the cost of a noncompete agreement into a consulting agreement that is deductable to the business as a current expense.

-Looked at from the opposite perspective, valuing the covenant not to compete does not measure the entire personal goodwill of the seller, because the covenant not to compete does not retain for the business the value of the seller's knowledge, skill, experience, and it does not allow the business to avoid the loss in suppliers, customers and sources of future business that "dry up" because the owner has left the business.
+Looked at from the opposite perspective, valuing the covenant not to compete does not measure the entire personal goodwill of the seller, because the covenant not to compete does not retain for the business the value of the seller's knowledge, skill, experience, and it does not allow the business to avoid the loss in co-owners, employees, suppliers, customers and sources of future business that "drift away" because the selling owner has left the business.